defano/wyldcard/README.md

 ### Chunks

-A powerful aspect of HyperTalk's expression language is its ability to refer to a _chunk_ of an expression.
+In HyperTalk, you can refer to a portion of an expression.
+This is called a _chunk_.

 A script can retrieve or mutate any range of words, characters, lines, or comma-delimited items in a value by specifying them numerically (`line 3 of`), positionally (`the last line of`, `the middle word of`), randomly (`any item of`), or by ordinal (`the third line of`).

 Consider these chunked expressions: